-The have confirmed at Steps 3-6 of the System can continue as an exemption to the government's latest planned measures in response to Covid-19.
+The Football Association have confirmed football at Steps 3-6 of the National League System can continue as an exemption to the government’s latest planned measures in response to Covid-19.

 But clubs at Steps 3-6, who recently welcomed fans back through the gate in limited numbers, can carry on as before with the FA reminding that protocols must be followed.